bryates/climateboost/README.md

 ![Image of mont-by-moth trends in historical data](month-trends.png)

-ML model predictions, including past 90 months and 10 future months
+ML model predictions, including 100 future months

 ![Image of current and future trends from the ML model](xgboost-vis.png)